 What are the best methods to understand my caloric needs?

-To figure out your caloric needs, start with your basal metabolic rate (BMR).
-Use an online calculator for this.
-Then, think about how active you are each day to find your total daily energy expenditure (TDEE).
-This gives you a good idea of how many calories you need to keep your weight the same.
+To determine your daily calorie intake, start with your basal metabolic rate (BMR).
+(13 words) Use an online calculator for this.
+Next, consider how much activity you do each day to determine your total daily energy expenditure (TDEE).
+You will know how many calories you should eat daily to maintain the same weight.

 How can I incorporate physical activity into my busy schedule?

 Find activities you like, like walking or dancing.
 Try to fit in short workouts throughout your day.
-Setting goals and mixing cardio with strength training can make your workouts more enjoyable and effective.
+Setting goals and varying cardio with strength training will make your workouts more enjoyable and effective.

 What types of food should I focus on for effective weight loss?